krother/dungeon_explorer/chapters/fireballs.rst

 2. add a fireball to the level
 3. draw the fireball
 4. move the fireball
-5. Slow down the fireball
+5. slow down the fireball
+6. make the fireball cause damage

 Create a Fireball class
 -----------------------